Aarushnautiyal/ImageFetcher/README.md

 # ImageFetcher
-I used an API to get random images nothing fancy
+I just used an API to get random images nothing fancy